 For Students, Faculty, Staff, Guests, Alumni

-The purpose of this policy is to maintain data integrity and availability of the University's IT Resources to prevent loss of data and to facilitate the restoration of the IT Resources and business processes.
+The purpose of this policy is to maintain data integrity and availability of the University's IT Resources, to prevent data loss within the limits of record retention requirements, and to facilitate the restoration of the IT Resources and business processes.

-- A backup restore must be performed annually to validate the defined RPO and RTO.
+- No less than 1% of IT Resources must be validated by the defined RPO and RTO.

 Backup is saving or copying information onto digital storage media.